mythmakerseven/unitedfruitcompany/README.md

 * `ResourceDisplay`: A gallery-style display for resources (i.e. images and PDFs).
 Still under development.
 * `SearchPane`: Allows the user to search for posts, providing both a desktop and mobile version.
 It requires filter logic to reside in its parent component--it just passes up the query.
 * `TypewriterScript`: Takes plain text as a prop, splits each letter in a `<span>` with 0 opacity, and changes each letter's opacity to 1 at a semi-random interval to simulate typing (typewriter font recommended).
 The span solution guarantees no content-shifting issues.
 You can wrap it in whatever HTML element you want (p, h1, etc.).

+## Hooks

+Custom hooks are stored in the `/hooks` folder.

+* `usePageQuery`: Given a category and a list of initial/placeholder posts, this hook keeps track of the `page` query parameter in the URL and fetches posts accordingly.